Saint Petersburg: Tourism

-Despite the economic instability of the 1990s, not a single major theatre or museum was closed in Saint Petersburg; on the contrary many new ones opened, for example a private museum of puppets (opened in 1999) is the third museum of its kind in Russia, where collections of more than 2000 dolls are presented including 'The multinational Saint Petersburg' and Pushkin's Petersburg.
-The museum world of Saint Petersburg is incredibly diverse.
-The city is not only home to the world-famous Hermitage Museum and the Russian Museum with its rich collection of Russian art, but also the palaces of Saint Petersburg and its suburbs, so-called small-town museums and others like the museum of famous Russian writer Dostoyevsky; Museum of Musical Instruments, the museum of decorative arts and the museum of professional orientation.
+Despite the economic instability of the 1990s, no major theatre or museum was closed in Saint Petersburg; many new ones opened, such as a private museum of puppets (opened in 1999) which is the third museum of its kind in Russia, housing collections of more than 2,000 dolls including 'The multinational Saint Petersburg' and Pushkin's Petersburg.
+The museum network of Saint Petersburg includes the Hermitage Museum, the Russian Museum with its collection of Russian art, the palaces of Saint Petersburg and its suburbs, local museums, the Dostoyevsky Museum, the Museum of Musical Instruments, the museum of decorative arts, and the museum of professional orientation.